RustyDotson/Sentence-Shuffler/README.md

 Squidward / playing the clarinet / has been / 32 / years. / for /<br />
 been / Tokyo. / Kubota Sensei / has / to / <br />

-As you can see, in all of the sentences I write "has+been" or "have+been" instead of "has been" or "have been" because I want the two words to always be next to each other in the randomized sentences since it is the main grammar point used in the lesson I created this program for.
+As you can see, in all of the sentences "has+been" or "have+been" is written instead of "has been" or "have been" in order for them to always be together in the shuffled sentences.